-For Namibia, the site is reassuring since the first lines indicate that it is a“country that benefits from a relatively stable political situation and has infrastructure“.
+For Namibia, the site is reassuring, since the first lines indicate that it is a“country with a relatively stable political situation and infrastructure“.

 In 3 weeks of travel, we never felt insecure.
 I even walked around Windhoek by myself in the middle of the day.

-- The risk of theft: as everywhere, you must be vigilant in the big cities, Windhoek, Swakopmund… Avoid carrying valuables, going out at night and leaving your vehicle unattended.
+- The risk of theft: as everywhere else, you’ll need to be vigilant in the major cities, Windhoek, Swakopmund… Avoid carrying valuables, going out at night and leaving your vehicle unattended.

-When we went shopping we always looked for a supermarket with a parking lot reserved for customers.
-Usually a guard watches over all the customers’ vehicles, so you can do your shopping with a free mind!
+When we went shopping, we always looked for a supermarket with customer parking.
+A security guard usually watches over all customer vehicles, so you can shop with peace of mind!

-2. Transportation Risks : You will quickly realize that paved roads are rare.
+2. Transportation risks: you‘ll quickly realize that tarmac roads are a rarity.
 You will ride mostly on long dusty tracks.
 Most of the trails are in good condition and passable with a conventional vehicle.

 We advise you to avoid driving at night, as you will have less visibility on the few holes on the road and the wild animals.